deadlyvipers/dojo_rules/introduction.md

-"On my way to becoming a GitHub Master"
+"on my way to become a github master.
+I love html&css."